Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Find credible sources.

-While researching the content for your white paper, keep a record of all the sources you use.
+While researching the content for your topic, keep a record of all the sources, pain points, or point of views, you use.

 You can add these sources to your white paper in any of the following ways: